Decision pipeline

 • Coverage bias.
 If an incident doesn't appear in any outlet we monitor, it doesn't exist for the Monitor.
 Small communities or countries with censored press are underrepresented.

 • Imperfect translation.
-ES and EN descriptions are LLM output, not human translation.
+ES and EN descriptions are model output, not human translation.
 For citation purposes, always go back to the original source (source_url field).

 • Fuzzy dedup false-collapses.
 The second-pass that merges descriptions with ≥ 85% similarity (see dedup) has a low but non-zero error rate.
 Genuinely distinct events with very similar phrasing and the same country+type within 48h can collapse to one row.
 Merged incidents stay traceable via additional_sources, but the visible description will be a single one.

 • Source metrics measure volume, not accuracy.
-The track record at /sources measures how many incidents each outlet contributes and how often others confirm.
+The /api/sources endpoint measures how many incidents each outlet contributes and how often others confirm.
 It does NOT measure real accuracy (that would require manual ground-truth).
 A "tier 5" outlet can be just as reliable as a "tier 10" in its niche.

 How to cite this work